 The role of sex in masculinity performance is connected to other important markers of successful masculinity: power, money, dominance, and the approval of other men.
 All one has to do is pay attention to mainstream media to see that we collectively associate sex with power and money, regardless of gender but especially for men.
 The more money a man has, the more powerful he is, the more sexually desirable he is.
 The more sex he has and the more sexual partners he has, the more masculine he is, which wins the approval not only of women but of other men.
 Sex is also a part of male dominance: over women, naturally, but also over other men, even when the man in question is heterosexual.
 In male society, men can have a sense of where they rank next to each other, based on these elements of masculinity.
 Sexual promiscuity is something to be proud of, if you’re a man, while sexual inactivity is shameful.
 Men respect other men for their sexual accomplishments and disrespect men who don’t measure up to a certain sexual standard.
 Men compete with each other sexually: who can rack up the higher number of sex partners, who can build the best reputation as a skilled lover, who’s had sex with the most desirable women (or men), etc. They dominate one another with their sexual performance according to these parameters.

 21st century America views the male as a hypersexual being: he is supposed to value sex above almost everything, he is supposed to have sex at every given opportunity, and we sexualize all of his emotional attachments, regardless of the gender of the other person and the male’s own identity, with the exception of his love for his children.
 We cannot, as a culture, conceive of a man experiencing intense or passionate love for another person in a completely nonsexual manner.
-If a man loves someone with emotional intensity, romantic tones, etc, the only possible explanation the public sees is sexual desire for the loved one.
+If a man loves someone with emotional intensity, romantic undertones or overtones, the only possible explanation the public sees is sexual desire for the loved one.

 It’s worth contemplating the possibility that one reason for this modern view of men is that unconsciously, we are only comfortable with a man’s intense or tender emotion for others if sex coexists with that emotion as a buffer against the “femininity” of the emotion.
 A man who loves his friend too deeply or too passionately without wanting sex from that friend is being too emotional or sentimental, which is counter-masculine.
 But if a man loves someone deeply because he desires them sexually, now all of a sudden, we’re more comfortable with his emotion because his sexual desire is the dominant, masculine energy behind his pursuit and attachment to the beloved.
 (Of course, we as a society no longer conceive of passionate or intense love independent of sex, regardless of the gender of the people in question, but this inability to separate love from sex is particularly relevant to men because of the way it connects to masculinity.
-Women have always had a bit more room for intense nonsexual attachment, simply because women haven’t been construed as hypersexual beings in the same way as men and their feminine image does not depend upon sexual performance.
-Also, women are perceived as more emotional than men anyway, which is an assumption unfair to both genders.)
+Women have always had a bit more room for intense nonsexual attachment, simply because women haven’t been construed as hypersexual beings in the same way as men, and their feminine image does not depend upon sexual performance.
+Women are perceived as more emotional than men anyway, which is an assumption unfair to both genders.)

 A man is never supposed to NOT be in the mood for sex.
 It doesn’t matter if he’s straight, gay, or bi.
 It also doesn’t necessarily matter who the potential sex partner is.
 If someone offers a man sex, he’s expected to enthusiastically want it.
 The idea of a man saying “no” to sex and meaning it is so unbelievable to us, as a society, that male rape victims are still often viewed as a myth.
 This is one of the more extreme consequences of the compulsory sexuality aspect of masculinity.
 A man can’t say no, without failing at masculinity in the moment.
 For women, the issue of saying “no” is tied into the misogyny, compulsory heterosexuality, and rape culture of our society; it is more an issue of a woman’s “no” not meaning anything or having power, when she says it.
 For a man, “no” isn’t even supposed to be in his vocabulary, when it comes to sex.
 We have men tied up in a situation where he’s supposed to want sex constantly, having sex makes him more of a man, and he’s also supposed to be incapable of emotional passion and intimacy outside of a sexual context.
 Saying “no” to sex, if you’re a man, is a rejection of masculinity, love, and intimacy–not just a “no” to the sex.
 Arguably, when women say “no” to sex, their femininity isn’t in jeopardy.
-We encourage women to say “no” more, because saying “no” and having that respected, as a woman, is something we’ve had to learn that we’re entitled to do.
+We encourage women to say “no” more, because saying “no” and having that respected is something we’ve had to learn that women are entitled to do.
 But no one’s encouraging men to say “no” to sex when they aren’t truly enthusiastic about it, are they?
 No one’s even imagining that men want to say “no,” ever.

 Think of what a radical challenge to masculinity that is!
 If an asexual man is to have his masculinity considered valid, that forces us to recognize that masculinity is not innately dependent upon sexual performance.
 We remove the power of sex within masculinity, and we remove masculinity’s power to compel sex.
 Stripping sex of its role in masculinity would demand a truly major reconstruction, maybe even a permanent deconstruction, of masculinity as something distinct from femininity.
-That’s why male asexuality/celibacy pisses some people off.
+That’s why male asexuality pisses some people off.
 Those people feel their own conceptualization of masculinity threatened, perhaps their own masculinity threatened.
 That’s also why others fail to even imagine that an asexual could be male, because not wanting sex is so anti-masculine to our sensibilities.

 If the asexual man is romantic or if he’s an aromantic that still wants and likes emotional/physical intimacy, if he just wants to hold hands and cuddle and be life partners with someone (or many someones)…. what sort of image does that give him?
 Even the most ardent, progressively thinking feminist must admit that the idea of a man having hardcore, powerful sex compared to the idea of a man cuddling his partner fully clothed in a nonsexual situation evokes very different responses to each man’s masculinity.
 Who would you say is more masculine?